-Light signal transmission path: The light signal transmission path of the camera module be as short as possible to reduce signal loss and distortion.
-The light signal enters through the lens, passes through the filter, and finally reaches the photosensitive elementsuch as a
+The light signal transmission path of the camera module should be as short as possible to reduce signal loss and distortion.
+The light signal enters through the lens, passes through the filter, and finally reaches the photosensitive element.

-Lens design: The lens design should ensure that the light signal can be efficiently and accurately focused on the photosensitive element. lens is usually composed of multiple optical elements, each with a specific function, such as correcting aberrations and improving transmittance.
+The lens design should ensure that the light signal can be efficiently and accurately focused on the photosensitive element.
+The lens is usually composed of multiple optical elements, each with a specific function, such as correcting aberrations and improving transmittance.

 Chromatic aberration: multi-layer coatings or special materials for optical elements, the dispersion of different wavelength lights is reduced, improving image quality.

-Coma: By optimizing the lens structure, is reduced, especially in the edge areas of the image.
+By optimizing the lens structure, the reduction of image distortion is particularly noticeable in the edge areas.

 Field curvature: Adjusting the lens design keeps the entire image plane on a flat surface, reducing the caused by field curvature.